 Though it is not our function to provide legal advice, we suggest that you contact either the Better Business Bureau at (702) 320-4500 in Las Vegas or (775) 322-0657 in Reno, or the Nevada Department of Business and Industry Bureau of Consumer Affairs at (702) 486-7355 in Las Vegas or (800) 326-5202 (toll free).
 These organizations have clearinghouses for such complaints.

 Yes, federal law allows us to become involved when the non-custodial parent is in another state.
 The parent must have failed to pay a past due child support obligation for over a year or one that is greater than $5,000.
 If you have a problem with unpaid child support, it is best to first contact the Family Support Division of the county District Attorneýs Office where the support order was issued.
 The number for the Family Support Division in the Clark County District Attorney’s Office is (702) 455-4755; the number for the Family Support Division in the Washoe County District Attorney’s Office is (775) 789-7100.

-Where can I get a copy of the ADA (American with Disabilities) regulations?
+Where can I get a copy of the Americans with Disabilities Act (ADA) regulations?

 The U.S. Department of Justice provides free ADA materials, but you must call the ADA Information Hotline to order these materials.
 The phone number is 800-514-0301 (Voice) or 800-514-0383 (TDD).

 A list of ADA materials available from the Department of Justice is listed at this website: www.usdoj.gov/crt/ada/publicat.htm

 I need to contact a federal agency other than the Department of Justice.
 Can you tell me how?